 - Securing all physical and digital access points

 - Monitoring and regularly reviewing compliance programs

-Visitor scanning, tracking and record keeping are core functions of a visitor management system and are a key component in demonstrating ITAR compliance.
+Visitor scanning, tracking, and record-keeping are core functions of a visitor management system and are key components in demonstrating ITAR compliance.

 Compliance-Ready Visitor Management System